yumileroy/onemanga/README.md

 The above command will download Mirai_Nikki chapters 1 to 52 into directory named Mirai_Nikki.
 If the directory does not exist, it will be created.

-#### Example to search OneManga
+#### Example to search OneManga for the keyword "Mirai"

 	$ onemanga -s Mirai

-The above command will give an output of:
+The above command should give an output like below:

 	Searching http://www.onemanga.com/directory...